Sexually Transmitted Infections (STIs)

 For women or individuals assigned female at birth, symptoms may include a burning sensation while urinating, unusual vaginal discharge, or bleeding between periods.
 Men or those assigned male at birth may experience a burning sensation when urinating or notice a discharge from the penis.

 If left untreated, chlamydia can cause damage to the reproductive system, leading to infertility or ectopic pregnancies.
 To reduce these risks, it’s important to get regular STI testing.
 Testing for chlamydia can be done through urine, vaginal, or throat swab tests.
-Fortunately, chlamydia can be treated with antibiotics.
+Fortunately, chlamydia can be treated with antibiotic

 Syphilis spreads via contact with a syphilis sore during vaginal, anal, or oral sex, as well as from mother to baby.
 Infection occurs in four stages: primary, secondary, latent, and tertiary.
 During the primary stage, you might develop painless sores on your body.
 They usually disappear within 3-6 weeks, but the infection is still there and needs treatment – even if the sores go away on their own!